MahanMehrvarz/Speaker-Identification/readme.md

-speaker recognition method with NVIDIA nemo tools
+speaker recognition method with NVIDIA nemo toolscd

+there is sqlite integeration in the file